You’ve got an amazing product that should be flying off the digital shelves but you're seeing some cart abandonment. And by some, we mean a ton.

-Just make sure to A/B test constantly to find out what converts best for you.
+Go with Guest Checkout, and make sure to A/B test this option to see what converts best for you.

 There’s a lot of ways to display your shopping cart, but here’s one example of the shopping cart icon, with the number of items in it:

-Focus on the customers’ thought process first, not your end goal.
-The customer is first wanting to know when and where their product will be delivered, then once that is decided, billing information of course is needed.
+On top of commitment to the checkout process, it makes sense to focus on the customers’ thought process before your end goal.
+The customer wants to know when and where their product will be delivered, then, once that’s decided, they will enter their billing information.

-Ever tried to buy something online and found yourself bogged down in seemingly endless forms?
+Ever tried to buy something online and found yourself bogged down in what feels like endless forms?
 I thought so.

-It has to be a good idea to indicate where buyers are in the process since 21% of buyers saying they haven’t finished a purchase because the process was taking too long (see the chart further up this page).
+18% of buyers don’t finish a purchase because the process takes too long (see the chart further up this page).